Pachycephalosaurus: Dome function

 In 2012, a study showed that cranial pathologies in a P. wyomingensis specimen were likely due to agonistic behavior.
-It was also proposed that similar damage in other pachycephalosaur specimens previously explained as taphonomic artifacts and bone absorptions may instead have been due to such behavior.
-Peterson et al. (2013) studied cranial pathologies among the Pachycephalosauridae and found that 22% of all domes examined had lesions that are consistent with osteomyelitis, an infection of the bone resulting from penetrating trauma, or trauma to the tissue overlying the skull leading to an infection of the bone tissue.
+It was also proposed that similar damage in other pachycephalosaur specimens (previously explained as taphonomic artifacts and bone absorptions) may instead have been due to such behavior.
+Peterson et al. (2013) studied cranial pathologies among Pachycephalosauridae and found that 22% of all domes examined had lesions that are consistent with osteomyelitis, an infection of the bone resulting from penetrating trauma or trauma to the tissue overlying the skull that lead to an infection of the bone tissue.
 This high rate of pathology lends more support to the hypothesis that pachycephalosaurid domes were employed in intra-specific combat.
-Pachycephalosaurus wyomingensis specimen BMR P2001.4.5 was observed to have 23 lesions in its frontal bone and P. wyomingensis specimen DMNS 469 was observed to have 5 lesions.
-The frequency of trauma was comparable across the different genera in the pachycephalosaurid family, despite the fact that these genera vary with respect to the size and architecture of their domes, and fact that they existed during varying geologic periods.
+Pachycephalosaurus wyomingensis specimen BMR P2001.4.5 was observed to have 23 lesions in its frontal bone and P. wyomingensis specimen DMNS 469 was observed to have five lesions.
+The frequency of trauma was comparable across the different genera in the pachycephalosaurid family, despite the fact that these genera vary with respect to the size and architecture of their domes and the fact that they existed during varying geologic periods.
 These findings were in stark contrast with the results from analysis of the relatively flat-headed pachycephalosaurids, where there was an absence of pathology.
 This would support the hypothesis that these individuals represent either females or juveniles, where intra-specific combat behavior is not expected.

-Histological examination reveals that pachycephalosaurid domes are composed of a unique form of fibrolamellar bone which contains fibroblasts that play a critical role in wound healing, and are capable of rapidly depositing bone during remodeling.
-Peterson et al. (2013) concluded that taken together, the frequency of lesion distribution and the bone structure of frontoparietal domes, lends strong support to the hypothesis that pachycephalosaurids used their unique cranial structures for agonistic behavior.
+Histological examination reveals that pachycephalosaurid domes are composed of a unique form of fibrolamellar bone that contains fibroblasts, which play a critical role in wound healing and are capable of rapidly depositing bone during remodeling.
+Peterson et al. (2013) concluded that, taken together, the frequency of lesion distribution and the bone structure of frontoparietal domes lends strong support to the hypothesis that pachycephalosaurids used their unique cranial structures for agonistic behavior.
 CT scan comparisons of the skulls of Stegoceras validum, Prenocephale prenes, and several head-striking artiodactyls have also supported pachycephalosaurids as being well-equipped for head-butting.
+Micro-CT scans of the pachycephalosaurid specimen, identified as cf. Foraminacephale brevis, also support that pachycephalosaurids likely engaged in head-butting.

 Diet

 Scientists do not yet know what these dinosaurs ate.
 Having very small, ridged teeth, they could not have chewed tough, fibrous plants like flowering shrubs as effectively as other dinosaurs of the same period.
 It is assumed that pachycephalosaurs lived on a mixed diet of leaves, seeds, and fruits.
 The sharp, serrated teeth would have been very effective for shredding plants.
-It is also suspected that the dinosaur may have included meat in its diet.
+It has also been suspected to a degree that it may have included meat in its diet.
 The most complete fossil jaw shows that it had serrated blade-like front teeth, reminiscent of those of carnivorous theropods.